ucsf-wynton/wynton-website-hpc/docs/hpc/howto/jupyter.md

 ## Alternative: Run Jupyter Notebook via X2Go

-An alternative method to run a Jupyter Notebook on one of the development nodes and interact with on your local computer is to use the X2Go software to connect to one of the development nodes, then launch a Jupyter Notebook and a web browser on the development node.
+An alternative method to run a Jupyter Notebook on one of the development nodes and interact with it on your local computer is to use the X2Go software to connect to one of the development nodes, then launch a Jupyter Notebook and a web browser on the development node.
 The web browser will appear on your remote computer in the X2Go